CONECT-PES/SDN-controller-for-LEO-satellites-using-P4-Switch/README.md

 - Perform comparative results analysis to showcase the performance benefits of the P4 switch with SDN.
 - Conduct iPerf3 tests for accurate performance measurements.
 - Explore FPGA deployment for enhanced efficiency.

-## Challenges and Risks
-- Availability of the Python scripts from related research.
-- Dependency on guidance from the original paper's authors.

-## Workload Division
-- **iPerf3 Test Methodology**: Rohith (4-5 days)
-- **SDN Controller with P4 Switch**: Nirupama (5 days)

 ## Improvements
 - Implement P4 programs on an FPGA for potential performance enhancements.